akeneo/pim-api-docs/content/guides/ecommerce-connection/step2-understand-akeneo-pim.md

 To know more about the different PIM versions, you can consult [this article](https://www.akeneo.com/blog/akeneo-introduces-a-simpler-product-release-cycle/) to understand our PIM release cycle.

-You can also consult our [release notes](https://www.akeneo.com/release-notes/) to understand the scope of each version.
+You can also consult ["what's new ?" page](https://help.akeneo.com/pim/serenity/whats-new.html) or our [release notes](https://www.akeneo.com/release-notes/) to understand the scope of each version.

 To finish, you'll find on our [helpdesk platform](http://helpdesk.akeneo.com/) what are our last supported PIM versions.
 If you don't have access to our Helpdesk platform, please [contact us](https://www.akeneo.com/contact/).